Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Conclusions

 \section{Conclusions}

 This paper proposed novel techniques to substantially reduce the complexity of homomorphically encrypted CNNs over the cloud.
-The expensive ciphertext rotations in the Conv and FC layers are completely eliminated by utilizing a reformulated server-client joint computation procedure and a new filter coefficients packing scheme without scarifying the security of HE or increasing the noise level in the resulted ciphertexts.
+The expensive ciphertext rotations in the Conv and FC layers are completely eliminated by utilizing a reformulated server-client joint computation procedure and a new filter coefficients packing scheme without sacrificing the security of HE or increasing the noise level in the resulting ciphertexts.
 Besides, only selected coefficients from one polynomial are sent between the server and client for each ciphertext.
 This not only substantially reduces the complexity of the associated polynomial multiplications but also lowers the required communication bandwidth.
 Simulation results show that the running time of the Conv and FC layers in popular CNNs is reduced by at least a dozen times compared to the best prior design.
-Future research will explore low-complexity methods for evaluating ReLU and simplifying the bootstrapping.
+Future research will focus on developing low-complexity methods for ReLU evaluation and further simplifying the bootstrapping process.